benmfaul/XRTB/README.md

 This project is for those fairly familiar with RTB.
 With a basic understanding of RTB, this project will get you up and running with a commercial grade bidder in a short period of time.

 Note, a major component of a commercial RTB system is a database for doing all those production things like campaign management, bid tracking, win handling and click through accounting.
-This project doesn't include any of that, However, the XRTB uses a publish/subscribe system (in REDIS) that will allow you to connect these functions of the bidder into your own custom database.
+This project doesn't include any of that, However, the XRTB uses a publish/subscribe system (ZeroMQ) that will allow you to connect these functions of the bidder into your own custom database.

 A production bidding enterprise would most likely require multiple bidding engines running behind a firewall.
 This project does not provide NGINX or AWS Load Balancer (or similar) infrastructure for this, you will need to tailor the administration of the XRTB to deal with these production issues.
 The XRTB comes out of the box ready to run in